Howl's Moving Castle (novel): Sophie Hatter

 Sophie Hatter, the eldest of the Hatter sisters (18), has red hair and is rather pretty, though she doesn't perceive herself as such.
 She becomes more lovely as her confidence grows.
 While her siblings' lives become adventurous and exciting, she finds herself resigned to run her father's old hat shop, as it is her "fate" as the oldest sister.
 One day the Witch of the Waste, mistaking Sophie for Lettie, turns her into an old woman.
 Sophie leaves the shop and becomes a cleaning lady in Howl's castle, hoping that he might be able to lift the curse placed on her by the Witch.
 As the story progresses, she starts to fall in love with Howl, though she does her best to deny it.
 When Howl begins "courting" Miss Angorian, Sophie is hurt by this.

 Though Sophie is initially reserved and lacking confidence, she demonstrates herself to be a strong-minded individual after she is transformed into an old woman, becoming less afraid of what others think of her.
 Dutiful, kind, and considerate, Sophie also has a tendency to be impulsive in her actions and often feels guilty when she does something wrong, though her attempts to rectify matters are usually disastrous.
 She can be temperamental and argumentative.
-She possesses some magic of her own – she is capable of making objects come alive by simply talking to them, though she initially is unaware of her abilities.
+She possesses some magic of her own – she is capable of imbuing magic into items by simply talking to them, though she initially is unaware of her abilities.